lbfm-rwth/gap-lesson/_episodes/05-small-groups.md

 This library contains all groups of a certain 'small' order, i.e. order less than a certain bound and orders whose prime factorisation is small in some sense.

 Let us have a look at some key functions.
-To call a group of order `n` out of the Small Groups Library, you also need to know its identifying number.
+To call a group of order `n` out of the Small Groups Library you also need to know its identifying number.
 For example

 ~~~